 Finding a lump in your breast can be scary.
 Nobody wants to hear the dreaded “C” word.
-But does every lump and bump mean there’s something sinister going on?
-Several things can cause lumps and not be anything dangerous at all.
+But does every lump and bump mean there’s something sinister going on in your breasts?
+Several things can cause lumps in your breasts and not all of them are dangerous.
 Like fibroadenomas, for example.

 What are Fibroadenomas?

 Fibroadenomas are breast lumps that are not cancerous.
 These rubbery, round lumps are pretty common, especially in women in their childbearing years. (x) They form glandular and fibrous tissue that usually surface in the breast. (x) Finding something abnormal in your breast can raise some alarm.
 If you feel anxious or worried, your doctor can conduct tests to determine the nature of the lump, which is a smart idea. (x)

 How would you know if you have a fibroadenoma?
 One way is to perform routine self-exams on your breasts so that you are aware when a new lump or bump appears.
 It’s impossible to know whether a new breast mass is malignant or benign without a biopsy.
 But there are some signs that point towards the bump is a fibroadenoma.

 Fibroadenomas are usually painless. (x) However, this doesn’t exclude the possibility of cancer.
 A tender or swollen lump may be an invasive tumor or an infection. (x) It could also be due to simple hormonal changes such as during menstruation. (x)

 Fibroadenomas feel like smooth balls, while malignant growths tend to have irregular borders. (x) Benign fibroadenomas move smoothly beneath the skin, referring to as “mobile.”
 This feature is common in benign growths. (x)

 The cause of fibroadenomas is unknown but hypothetically thought that hormones influence their growth. (x) They usually occur in menstruating women, growing larger during pregnancy and smaller during menopause. (x)